nickdoucette24/capstone/README.md

 - Route to register a new user
 - Passwords will be hashed for data security
-- Data will be cashed
+- Data will be cached

 Parameters: